The Data Dashboard that visualizes the SMART goals of the CAIP solutions

-Sustainability forms the focal point for coordinating sustainability initiatives on campus by receiving information, tracking data, and assessing progress.
+The Office of Planning, Sustainability and Project Management (PSPM) forms the focal point for coordinating sustainability initiatives on campus by receiving information, tracking data, and assessing progress.
 This is accomplished through involvement in institutional and programmatic planning, information dissemination, providing guidance, reporting, and acting as a resource on sustainability in higher education.
-This webpage shows various data we have tracked to report on sustainability progress.

-UIC tracks and publicly reports its greenhouse gas (GHG) emissions on the Second Nature website.
-UIC’s GHG emissions are categorized into three major scopes referred to as Scope 1, Scope 2, and Scope 3.
-The categories of scopes are detailed in the Business-As-Usual CAIP webpage.
+This graph illustrates UIC’s overall greenhouse gas (GHG) emissions beginning in 2004, the year the university began tracking its emissions.
+GHG emissions are categorized into three major categories referred to as Scope 1, Scope 2, and Scope 3.
+(The categories of scopes are detailed in the Business-As-Usual section of the CAIP.)